How to Revive a Deck

 Scrub loosened finish off the surface with a synthetic stiff-bristle brush.
 It'll take some muscle to pull the finish loose from the wood.

 Rinse the old finish away with a brisk stream of water from your garden hose.
 You may have to reapply stripper if some finish is left on the wood.
-You can use a pressure sprayer set at 1,000 psi, but be warned that too much water pressure could ruin the soft fibers of the wood.
+You pressure wash a deck at 1,000 psi, but be warned that too much water pressure could ruin the soft fibers of the wood.
 We had excellent results with a spray nozzle and regular water pressure.

 Clean the deck